By James Waterson

 Window shop in historic storefronts, get your fill at one-of-a-kind restaurants and admire all the picturesque architecture of Historic Downtown Paris.
 Start in the heart of the downtown square at the Culbertson Fountain, an Italian marble fountain built to commemorate the town’s reconstruction after the 1916 fire.
 Many of the beautifully preserved buildings you see were built right after that fire, and they’re as fetching today as they ever were.
 Cross the street and walk along the wide sidewalks and you’ll pass antique shops, boutiques, eateries, and even a community theater complete with an old-fashioned box office.

-Uncover treasures from far and wide at Monique Antiques and Euro Antiques & Accents.
+Uncover treasures from far and wide at Remember When Antiques and Hickory Street Emporium.
 Step into unique shops like Olive Paris, where you can taste the finest balsamic vinegars and olive oils from around the world.
 Visit Bee Sweet for an array of honey-made products, from candles and coffee to supplements and sweets.
-When your appetite kicks in, settle in at the cozy 107 for burgers, sandwiches, and a large selection of Texas craft beer.
-Jaxx Gourmet Burgers serves its own selection of inventive, and oh so juicy, burgers and sandwiches, as well.
+When your appetite kicks in, head to any of the locally owned restaurants throughout the downtown area.
 Once the sun sets, laugh the night away at the LMAO Comedy club.

 With so much to see and do, downtown Paris is a destination in its own right.
 Whether you’re looking to scope out some first-rate historic architecture or a beer garden with a great selection, you’ll find it here.